 ES Levels

-By passing an eslevel option to the convert method, you can indicate which new language features you wish to enable.
-Every newer level enables older levels, so for example 2021 will enable ES2015, ES2016, etc.
+By passing an eslevel option to the convert method, you can target a newer ECMAScript version.
+Every newer level enables older levels, so for example 2021 will enable ES2020 features plus ES2021-specific features.

 "#{a}"`${a}`a = 1let a = 1A = 1const A = 1a, b = b, a[a, b] = [b, a]a, (foo, *bar) = xlet [a, [foo, ...bar]] = xdef f(a, (foo, *bar))function f(a, [foo, ...bar])def a(b=1)function a(b=1)def a(*b)function a(...b).each_valuefor (i of ...) {}a(*b)a(...b)"#{a}"\`${a}\`lambda {|x| x}(x) => {return x}proc {|x| x}(x) => {x}a {|x|}a((x) => {})class Person; endclass Person {}Class.new do; endclass {}(0...a).to_a[...Array(a).keys()](0..a).to_a[...Array(a+1).keys()](b..a).to_aArray.from({length: (a-b+1)}, (_, idx) => idx+b)hash => {a:, b:}let { a, b } = hash

-Additionally, the functions filter will provide the following conversion:
+Additionally, the functions filter provides the following conversions:

-Keyword arguments and optional keyword arguments will be mapped to parameter destructuring.
+Keyword arguments and optional keyword arguments are mapped to parameter destructuring.

 Classes defined with a method_missing method will emit a Proxy object